 How Is Excess Earwax In Babies Removed?

 In cases where excessive earwax is causing issues, a doctor will use the following methods to get rid of excess wax.

 - Ear drops, which you have to administer at least once in a day to soften the earwax and make it shed.
 The number of drops and the duration of treatment depends on the extent of the earwax accumulation.
-You will need to make the baby lie down, turn the affected ear upwards, and pour the drops.
+You will need to make the baby lie down, turn the affected ear upwards, and pour the drops into the canal, then press the litte skin flap in front of the ear so that the ear drops go ino the ear canal.

 Hold the baby in the lying position for a few minutes before letting them sit up.
-Loosened earwax will fall out on its own and should not be prodded using a finger or cotton bud.
+Loosened earwax will come out on its own and should not be prodded using a finger or cotton bud.
 Earwax-softening drops are available over the counter too, but one must never use them for babies unless prescribed or advised by the doctor.
 The American Academy of Pediatrics advises parents to only use products that are FDA-approved (7).

 - Manual earwax removal may be necessary if the earwax is stubbornly hard.
 Ear, Nose, Throat (ENT) doctors have a specialized set of tools to safely extract the earwax manually.
 The child has to be still for the procedure, so a parent will have to hold the baby.
 Very rarely, when the infant is unable to lie still, or if the earwax is very hard to cause pain during extraction that the doctor may consider using general anesthesia to the baby.